-In addition, for the year ended December 31, 2009, the Company recorded a \$14 million benefit related to a legislation change allowing the Company to carry back 100% of 2008 Alternative Minimum Tax liability ("AMT") net operating losses, resulting in the recovery of AMT amounts paid in prior years.
+For the year ended December 31, 2009, the Company recorded a special tax benefit of \$38 million.
+Of this amount, \$21 million was due to the non-cash income tax benefit related to gains recorded within OCI during 2009 described above.
+In addition, for the year ended December 31, 2009, the Company recorded a \$14 million benefit related to a legislation change allowing the Company to carry back 100% of 2008 AMT net operating losses, resulting in the recovery of AMT amounts paid in prior years.
 The Company also recognized a \$3 million tax benefit related to the reversal of the deferred tax liability associated with the indefinite lived intangible assets that were impaired during 2009.